 The good news?
 Soon you will actually be able to do this in our online change of address form.

-Of course, the vast majority of dentists will need to be updated via phone or post, as apposed to online.
+Of course, the vast majority of dentists will need to be updated via phone or post, as opposed to online.

-If you’re wondering how to update address with your GP you’re certainly being wise.
+If you’re wondering how to update your address with your GP you’re certainly being wise.

 The last thing you or anyone else wants is anyone else accessing your private medical records.

-The best way to update your address with your GP is to give them a call.
-If you’re moving areas (and therefore changing GP’s) you only need to inform your new GP.
+The best way to update your address with your GP is to update them online using SlothMove’s change of address service.
+This can be done online in 2 minutes and you can update other institutions, such as HMRC, at the same time.
+If you’re moving areas (and therefore changing GPs) you only need to inform your new GP.

 You only need to execute a change of address for your NHS pension if you’re already in receipt of it.
 To update your pension, head over to their services hub.
 You can also contact NHS Pensions on 345 1212522.
 If you are overseas, then dial: +44 121 283 0303

-If you want to change address on your NHS Medical Card you will need to follow the bespoke instructions at the back of the card.
-Your location (Ireland/England/Scottland) might affect what actions you need to undertake to update the address on the NHS Medical Card.
+If you want to change the address on your NHS Medical Card you will need to follow the bespoke instructions on the back of the card.
+Your location (Ireland/England/Scotland) might affect what actions you need to undertake to update the address on the NHS Medical Card.

 Hopefully you now fully understand how to update your address with the NHS.
 It’s not just all about NHS change of address, it’s also important to do and a few minutes spent being proactive can save you hours of headache down the road.
-If you found this useful consider taking a moment to see how we can help you with your home move.
+It’s important to let your General Practitioner (GP) know you have moved home.
+You can update your GP through SlothMove online.
+Finally, if you found this useful consider taking a moment to see how we can help you with your home move.